 There has been other legislation concerning the reconsideration process.
 In 2000, the Oregon Supreme Court (Koskela v.
-Willamette Industries, Inc.), in an exception to the evidence limitation, ruled that in permanent total disability cases a worker must be allowed to testify about willingness to work and efforts to obtain employment.
+Willamette Industries, Inc.), in an exception to the evidence limitation, ruled that in permanent total disability cases, a worker must be allowed to testify about willingness to work and efforts to obtain employment.
 In response, SB 485 (2001) allowed for worker depositions to be included in the records of the reconsideration process.
 Through SB 285 in 2003, the Legislature permitted insurers to request reconsideration of their own notices of closure, in particular when they disagree with findings on impairment by attending physicians.
-In both 2006 and 2007, insurers requested reconsideration on more than 100 of their notices of closure (102 and 143, respectively).
+In both 2008 and 2009, insurers requested reconsideration on about 150 of their notices of closure (143 and 166, respectively).

 Nearly all appellate review orders are issued timely.
-The median time from request for review of claim closure to date of order issue was 70 days in 2007.
+The median time from request for review of claim closure to the issue date of an order was 66 days in 2009.

 Appellate review orders may be appealed to the WCB Hearings Division.
 Overall, the trend for appealed orders is downward.
-In 2007, the rate was 23 percent, a record low.
+In 2009, the rate was 22 percent, a near-record low.
 This trend is down considerably from the 50 percent appeal rates registered in the first years of administrative review of claim closures and disability classifications.